wp-plugins/plainview-activity-monitor/readme.txt

 = I do not have PHP 5.4.
 Can I run the Activity Monitor? =

-No. PHP 5.4 is required and has been released long enough for hosts to have had ample time to update.
+No. PHP 5.3 is no longer officially supported.
+It is time for your web host to upgrade.

 == Changelog ==

+= 20141006 =
+* Fix: sprintf error is hidden to prevent problems.
+* New: Plugin pack released.

 = 20140814 =
 * Fix: Prune activities bug fixed.